Sitefinity/feather-packages/Minimal/README.md

 ## Package structure ##

 The Minimal package contains minimal front-end assets, widget template, grid widget templates and grunt configuration.
 Below are listed some of the folders and files.
- - assets - contains front-end files such as CSS, JS, images and fonts
+ - **assets** - contains front-end files such as CSS, JS, images and fonts
-    - dist - contains the processed ready-to-use front-end assets
+    - **dist** - contains the processed ready-to-use front-end assets
-        - images - contains compressed images from src folder which are usually used as background images in the css
+        - **images** - contains compressed images from src folder which are usually used as background images in the css
-        - js - contains a minified js file which is a concatenation of js files listed in `jsfiles.json`.
+        - **js** - contains a minified js file which is a concatenation of js files listed in `jsfiles.json`.
 To use this file add a reference to it in the package Razor layout file `MVC/Views/Layouts/default.cshtml`
-        - css - contains the processed css files
+        - **css** - contains the processed css files
-            - main.css - this is output of the processed `main.scss` from `assets/src/project/sass`.
+            - **main.css** - this is output of the processed `main.scss` from `assets/src/project/sass`.
 This file contains Sitefinity and project css
-            - main.min.css - this is the same as `main.css` but minified.
+            - **main.min.css** - this is the same as `main.css` but minified.
 This is the distributed css file which is linked in the package Razor layout file `MVC/Views/Layouts/default.cshtml`
-            - sitefinity.css - this is output of the processed sitefinity.scss from assets/src/sitefinity/sass.
+            - **sitefinity.css** - this is output of the processed sitefinity.scss from assets/src/sitefinity/sass.
 This files contain css added by Sitefinity
-            - sitefinity.min.css - minified sitefinity.css
+            - **sitefinity.min.css** - minified sitefinity.css
-    - src - contains the source front-end files which are processed via grunt to dist folder
+    - **src** - contains the source front-end files which are processed via grunt to dist folder
-        - project - add your non-sitefinity front-end assets here
+        - **project** - add your non-sitefinity front-end assets here
-            - images - add images here.
+            - **images** - add images here.
 Images added in this folder will be compressed and output to `assets/dist/images`
-            - js - add js files here and list them in `jsfiles.json`.
+            - **js** - add js files here and list them in `jsfiles.json`.
 All js files listed in `jsfiles.json` will be concatenated and uglified to `assets/dist/js/project.min.js`
-            - sass - create subfolders in this folder and add your scss files here
+            - **sass** - create subfolders in this folder and add your scss files here
-                - main.scss - import all your scss files here.
+                - **main.scss** - import all your scss files here.
 This file will be processed to `assets/dist/css/main.min.css`
-        - sitefinity - contains css and images for tags and social share widgets
+        - **sitefinity** - contains css and images for tags and social share widgets
- - MVC folder - contains all widget templates categorized by widget and the Razor layout file
+ - **MVC** - contains all widget templates categorized by widget and the Razor layout file
- 	- Layouts/default.cshtml - Razor layout file
+ 	- **Layouts/default.cshtml** - Razor layout file
- - GridSystem - contains grid widget templates
+ - **GridSystem** - contains grid widget templates
-    - Templates/container.html - contains one placeholder
+    - **Templates/container.html** - contains one placeholder
-    - Templates/one-column.html - contains one column widget - row + column
+    - **Templates/one-column.html** - contains one column widget - row + column
-    - Templates/two-columns.html - contains two column widget (columns are display as rows one below the other, it is up to you to style the columns to be displayed one side by side)
+    - **Templates/two-columns.html** - contains two column widget (columns are display as rows one below the other, it is up to you to style the columns to be displayed one side by side)
- - csslint.json - contains csslint options and globals
+ - **csslint.json** - contains csslint options and globals
- - gruntfile.js - used to configure and define tasks as well as load grunt plugins
+ - **gruntfile.js** - used to configure and define tasks as well as load grunt plugins
- - jsfiles.json - contains a list of js files to be automatically concatenated and minified when grunt is run
+ - **jsfiles.json** - contains a list of js files to be automatically concatenated and minified when grunt is run
- - package.json - stores metadata grunt and grunt plugins that the project needs
+ - **package.json** - stores metadata grunt and grunt plugins that the project needs

 ## Editing and creating a widget
 By default all default widget templates are included in Minimal package.
 Modifying a template is super easy.
 If you want to modify the Horizontal navigation template, just go to `/ResourcePackages/Minimal/MVC/Views/Navigation`, open the `NavigationView.Horizontal.cshtml` file and make your changes.

 Creating a new template is just as easy.
-Duplicate an existing template, give a name to the new file, keeping in mind the following structure - NavigationView.XXXXXX.cshtml.
+Duplicate an existing template, give a name to the new file, keeping in mind the following structure - `NavigationView.XXXXXX.cshtml`.
 Then the new template will appear in the list of templates for this widget in the widget designer in Page editor.

-For widgets that have list and details views, the structure should be List.XXXXXX.cshtml or Detail.XXXXXX.cshtml, respectively.
+For widgets that have list and details views, the structure should be `List.XXXXXX.cshtml` or `Detail.XXXXXX.cshtml`, respectively.

-Creating a new widget template for Dynamic content Create a folder with the name of the dynamic module in singular where you have organized the project widget templates (`/Mvc/Views/` or `/ResourcePackages/Minimal/MVC/Views`).
-After that create a `*.cshtml` files having in mind the structure described above List.XXXXXX.cshtml for list view and Detail.XXXXXX.cshtml for details view and write the markup of the template.
+To create a new widget template for Dynamic content first create a folder with the name of the dynamic module in singular where you have organized the project widget templates (`/Mvc/Views/` or `/ResourcePackages/Minimal/MVC/Views`).
+After that create a `*.cshtml` file having in mind the structure described above `List.XXXXXX.cshtml` for list view and `Detail.XXXXXX.cshtml` for details view and write the markup of the template.
-When you create a new Dynamic module, list and details widget templates are automatically created for this module in `Design &gt; Widget Templates` in Sitefinity Backend.
+When you create a new Dynamic module, list and details widget templates are automatically created for this module in `Design > Widget Templates` in Sitefinity Backend.
 As a starting point, you can use the template from Sitefinity Backend and make the desired changes on the file system.

 ## Editing and creating a grid widget
 By default we include three grid widgets.
 We don't include CSS to style the grid widgets.
 It is up to you to add a grid system and make the columns appear side by side.